MicrosoftDocs/azure-devops-docs/docs/service-hooks/overview.md

 ## Available services

 > These services are available as the target of service hooks.
-To learn about others apps and services that integrate with Azure DevOps, visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/#Azure DevOps)
+To learn about others apps and services that integrate with Azure DevOps Services, visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/#Azure DevOps Services)

 Build and release                  |  Collaborate 	                    | Customer support	                    | Plan and track 	             | Integrate
 -------------------		           |  -------------	                    | ----------------		                | ---------		                 | -------